From soarGFS to soarV2

 - soarGFS provides numerical values for the lapse rate, whereas in soarV2 we use a color code to indicate whether the atmosphere is stable (black and purple) or instable (orange and yellow).

 - In soarGFS we only provide a numerical value for the wind direction, whereas in soarV2 we show the wind direction with an arrow.
-In soarV2, you can show the numerical values for the wind speed instead of the wind barbs by clicking to the “layers” button at the bottom right of the screen, and then “Numerical values”.

 - In soarGFS, we show the cloud cover with pie charts at the following elevation levels: boundary layer, low-level clouds, middle-level clouds, high-level clouds, and total cloud cover.
 In soarV2, we show the cloud cover with the gray strips at the right of the diagram, at many elevation levels.
 The wider the strip, the more the cloud cover.